bozonx/antifem-blog/src/en/page/donate.md

 ---

-The preferred way to donate is USDT coin in BEP20 network, there is low commission.
+The preferred way to donate is USDT coin in TON network, there is low commission.
 Another good coin is Monero (XMR), there is also a low commission and transactions are anonymous.

 ---